 3. Not Comparing Carrier Rates

 There’s a reason that successful companies like Kayak do so well.
-It always benefits the customer to compare prices and find the best deal.
+It always benefits the customer to compare prices and find the best freight shipping quotes.
 The same goes for shippers.
 Finding the most efficient route at the most competitive price is the ideal scenario, and LTL shippers can truly benefit from taking advantage of carrier competition.
 Like Kayak, the MyCarrier platform provides multiple live quotes, all on one page.
 That way, shippers don’t have to spend hours scrolling through various carrier websites to find the optimal route and best price.
-Comparing carrier quotes is always the most efficient way for shippers to save the most amount of money.
+Comparing carrier quotes is always the most efficient way for shippers to save the most amount of money. using a comprehensive, easy-to-use freight quoting tool is a must.

 4. Not Validating Delivery Requirements